ReneG-AI/github.io/README.md

-# René García Educa - Official Website
+# René Garcia Educa - Official Website

-This repository contains the code for the René García Educa educational platform website, designed to showcase educational resources, books, and contact information.
+This repository contains the code for the René Garcia Educa educational platform website, designed to showcase educational resources, books, and contact information.

 ## Project Overview